bkil/gemiweb0/doc/css-spec.md

 HTML markup should convey the semantic structure of the document.
 Certain legacy HTML tags and attributes also allow conveying slight visual information: b (strong), body (bgcolor, text, link), big, br, center, del, i (em), font (color, size, face), hr, small, strike, sub, sup, u and more.

-Allowing to override as much of the appearance of a page with user CSS allows for accessibility and easy customization.
-If a user agent has no support for CSS or the stylesheet failed to load, information loss may occur.
+Allowing to override as much of the appearance of a page with user CSS as possible allows for accessibility and easy customization.
+Information loss may occur if a user agent has no support for CSS or the stylesheet failed to load and the content developer was not careful.
 We need to strike a good balance between HTML vs. CSS.

 Information content within a document should remain legible and an application accessible regardless of web browser support: